What is optimisation? Video Transcription:

 - Gender and other demographics

-- The days and times your ads were shown
+- The days and times the Ads show

 - Which bidding strategy you use